Scottish-Tech-Army/soundscape-backend/docs/photondeploy.md

 - Select `Origin Groups` on the left panel.
 You should see the origin group for your new instance there.

-- The Front Door instance already has two live endpoints, one for live traffic `photon` and one for test traffic `photontst`.
+- The Front Door instance already has two live endpoints, one for live traffic `photon` and one for test traffic `photontest`.
 Within each of these there is a single route that you must change.

     - Click on `Front Door manager`

-    - Click the `photontst.soundscape.scottishtecharmy.org` endpoint.
+    - Click the `photontest.soundscape.scottishtecharmy.org` endpoint.

     - Click on the route.